AdfalomnLaeninfus/SimpleWolfensteinProject/README.md

 # SimpleWolfensteinProject

-This is an simple project Wolfenstein Project for apply my skills and knowledge <br>
-using C languange and SDL ( Simple DirectMedia Layer ) and raster techniques.
+This is an simple project Wolfenstein Project for apply my skills and knowledge using C languange and SDL ( Simple DirectMedia Layer ) and raster techniques.

 ## Todo List